-Familiarizes students with the skills and methods of study that lead to competence in college course work.
-Through self-assessment and reflection, students determine strategies that increase satisfaction and success in the college environment.
-P/NP basis only.
-(0.3 course credit)
+(0.5 course credit)

 SKD-130 Personal Finance for College Students

 A study of managing finances and making financial decisions that college students encounter.
 Areas of study for this project-oriented course include student loans, credit cards, savings and investments, cars, living on campus versus apartment living, savings needed for life immediately following graduation, and travel.
 (0.5 course credit)

+SKD-135 Library Research Methods

+Examines how students currently find, evaluate and use information, critically reflecting on how that information is shaped by political, cultural, and social forces.
+The course covers the following (1) selecting a manageable, research topic; (2) finding relevant background information on chosen topic using legitimate reference sources; (3) using databases: choosing an appropriate database; identifying keywords; effective search strategies; standardized (controlled) vocabulary; (4) evaluating print and electronic sources for impact, credibility, and point of view or bias; (5) understanding peer review and its role in scholarly communication; (6) Google and the free web; (7) YouTube and podcasts; (8) intellectual property and copyright; (9) visual literacy (10) academic integrity and plagiarism.
+Appropriate for all students who are interested in improving their research skills.
+(0.20 credits) (Offered an on occasional basis)

 INT-100 Professionalism and Self Presentation

 Introduces students to the fundamentals of job-seeking strategies and professional expectations.
 Students are guided through development of professional materials, networking techniques, and interviewing skills.
 This course does not satisfy Coe’s practicum requirement.